lammps/lammps/doc/src/atom_style.rst

-The *atom_style* command selects which per-atom attributes are associated with atoms in a LAMMPS simulation and thus stored and communicated with those atoms and read from and stored in data and restart files.
-Different models (e.g. :doc:`pair styles <pair_style>`) require access to specific per-atom attributes and thus require a specific atom style (for instance, to compute Coulomb interactions, the atom must have a "charge" (aka "q") attribute.
+The *atom_style* command selects which per-atom attributes are associated with atoms in a LAMMPS simulation and thus stored and communicated with those atoms as well as read from and stored in data and restart files.
+Different models (e.g. :doc:`pair styles
+<pair_style>`) require access to specific per-atom attributes and thus
+require a specific atom style.
+For example, to compute Coulomb interactions, the atom must have a "charge" (aka "q") attribute.

 A number of distinct atom styles exist that combine attributes.
 Some atom styles are supersets of others.
-Further attributes may be added to atoms either via using a hybrid style and thus providing a union of the attributes of the sub-styles, or via :doc:`fix property/atom
+Further attributes may be added to atoms either via using a hybrid style which provides a union of the attributes of the sub-styles, or via the :doc:`fix property/atom
-<fix_property_atom>`.
-The *atom_style* command must be used before a
+<fix_property_atom>` command.
+The *atom_style* command must be used
-simulation is setup via a :doc:`read_data <read_data>`, :doc:`read_restart <read_restart>`, or :doc:`create_box <create_box>`
+before a simulation is setup via a :doc:`read_data <read_data>`, :doc:`read_restart <read_restart>`, or :doc:`create_box <create_box>`
 command.